picocomputer/picocomputer.github.io/_sources/ria.rst.txt

      - Address of XRAM for RW1.
    * - $FFEC
      - XSTACK
-     - 256 bytes for passing kernel parameters.
+     - 512 bytes for passing call parameters.
    * - $FFED
      - ERRNO_LO
      - Low byte of errno.
 All errors fit in this byte.